 Several of our recommendations feature on China House's Unlimited Dim Sum menu - a curation that also includes an appetiser, a soup, a wok dish, a rice/ noodles serving and dessert.
 Guests can choose between multiple options under each category while indulging in unlimited portions of different kinds of dim sums.
 The a la carte menu is quite extensive, aiming to accommodate general and niche tastes.
 While we chose to let dim sums dominate our meal, we must mention the lip-smacking juiciness of Stir-Fried Sliced Lamb and the surprising subtlety of the Jasmine Tiramisu.

 The sumptuous ambience and plush decor, featuring leather armchairs, polished wooden tables and aesthetic lattice screens, enhanced our overall experience.
-The kitchen, under the guidance of Chef Zhang, ensured our meal was packed with dynamic flavours made with top-quality ingredients.
+The kitchen, under the guidance of Chef Zhang, ensured our meal was packed with dynamic flavours derived from top-quality ingredients.
 Thus, whether you're seeking a spot for a romantic date night, a celebratory family dinner or simply an indulgent meal with friends, consider China House Restaurant as one of your next dining destinations.

 Where: Grand Hyatt Mumbai Hotel and Residences, Bandra Kurla Complex Vicinity, off Western Express Highway, Santacruz East, Mumbai.